-Elin Williams extols the pleasures of submerging into the prose of Joe Dunthorne’s popular and film-adapted novel, Submarine.
+Elin Williams extols the pleasures of submerging into the prose of Joe Dunthorne’s popular and film-adapted novel, Submarine, as part of our Greatest Welsh Novel series.

 Oliver Tate is, as a teenage protagonist, one of the most believable characters in a teenage fiction novel I have ever come across.
 In fact, I’d go as far as to say that he is the perfect representation of a fifteen year old boy.
 Writing a believable teenager as an adult is inevitably difficult, but Joe Dunthorne does it with such skill, it is very difficult to poke holes in the character.
 He has succeeded in creating a perfect teenager by steering away from the stereotypical and instead engages directly with a younger self.